 This type of roofing looks best with white or light-colored siding, which helps the shiny roofing material blend in instead of dominating the visual balance of your home.
-It’s also great for homes with lots of windows, as bare metal will only bring out your home’s modern lines and open concept.
+It’s also great for homes with lots of windows, as bare metal will bring out your home’s modern lines and open concept.

 The Red Roof

 It’s bold, it’s brash, it’s bright — and it just might be the perfect choice for your home.
-A red metal roof can make your house the envy of the entire block if done right — and you’re just the person to make it happen.
-Red roofs look great with neutral siding and a bright green lawn — and they’re complemented perfectly by colorful flowers and other accents.
+A red metal roof can make your house the envy of the entire block if paired correctly.
+Red roofs look great with neutral siding and a bright green lawn — and it’s complemented perfectly by colorful flowers and other accents.

 Hippo Roof is your trusted choice for metal roofing in Brevard County.
-Whether you’re looking for a roof that muted and mellow or bright and bold, we’re happy to help.
+Whether you’re looking for a roof that’s muted and mellow or bright and bold, we’re happy to help.
 Call us today to get a free quote.